mars0i/intermittent/README.md

 ## Code notes:

-beta.clj is not used by intermittran; it's a utility for plotting beta distributions independent of intermittran.
+plot.clj is not used by intermittran; it's a utility for plotting distributions independent of intermittran for the sake of exploring ways of configuring the model.

 See <a href="doc/code.md">code.md</a> for other notes on the code.